ManubrahmaManasa/GitHub_Mock/README.md

 - Fetches new results from an API on new searches
 - Displays results in a WebView
 - Saves every successful query to the local database

-  ## Flow Diagram :

-  User opens app ──► Loads last query from DB ──► Displays list of Git repositories
-             │
-             └─► User enters new query ──► onClick of Search button ──► Calls API  ──► Saves to DB ──► Loads the result on screen
 ---

 ## Features